Help lay the groundwork for change in Virginia! x

 Overview

-In April, there was a special election that presented the opportunity to break the Wisconsin Senate supermajority.
+In April 2023, The States Project invested in a special election that presented the opportunity to break the Wisconsin Senate supermajority.
 The stakes were high — in a district that Trump won by five points, the rightwing candidate actually campaigned on the idea that the Senate supermajority could impeach judges, Cabinet Members, or even a Justice from the State Supreme Court.

 The States Project supported the challenger who ran to protect democracy — and the race came down to 1,296 votes in a race where more than 75,000 were cast.
 After a closer than expected election, he backtracked on impeaching State Supreme Court Justices, a huge win considering that the rightwing lost their majority in the Wisconsin State Supreme Court.